The production of compost

 Quality of compost

 The GMWC compost facility is also certified to produce Type “AA” compost in accordance with B.N.Q.
-(Bureau de Normalisation du Quebec) CAN/BNQ 0413-200/2005, 2005 edition.
+(Bureau de Normalisation du Quebec) CAN/BNQ 0413-200/2016.
 The standards are based on four criteria for product safety and quality: maturity, foreign matter, trace elements and pathogens; which ensure product satisfaction and maintaining of consumer confidence.
 The compost produced also fully complies with established limits of the Canadian Council of Ministers of the Environment (CCME), for their highest quality which is Category A. Compost of this quality can be used in any application, such as agricultural land, horticultural applications, the nursery industry, residential gardens, etc.

 Benefits of compost in soil